HomeBooks, News & EducationPdf Reader Apps for Android

 10. Samsung My Files

-On a Galaxy phone, the bundled My Files app opens PDFs without you installing anything, and pairs nicely with the S Pen for quick highlights on supported models.
+On a Galaxy phone, the bundled My Files app opens PDFs without you installing anything.
 It is free and already there.
-The reading experience is plain but reliable, and it keeps documents organized alongside the rest of your storage.
+My Files itself is a file manager, so it just hands the PDF to a viewer; the S Pen markup people associate with Samsung, writing, highlighting, underline, and strikethrough on a PDF, actually comes from the separate Samsung Notes app once you import the file there.
+The reading experience in My Files is plain but reliable, and it keeps documents organized alongside the rest of your storage.
 For Samsung owners who only open the odd PDF, it is often all you actually need.

 11. Smallpdf